 No insurance premiums are paid for out of the assets of the Fund in regards to insurance cover provided to the officers of Warakirri Asset Management Ltd. So long as the officers of Warakirri Asset Management Ltd act in accordance with the Fund's Constitution and the Law, the officers remain indemnified out of the assets of the Fund against losses incurred while acting on behalf of the Fund.
-The auditor of the Fund is in no way indemnified out of the assets of the Fund assets of the Fund.
+The auditor of the Fund is in no way indemnified out of the assets of the Fund.

-Fees paid to and interests held in the Fund by the Responsible Entity and its associates
+Fees paid from the Fund to the Responsible Entity or its associates

-Fees paid to the Responsible Entity and its associates out of Fund property during the year are disclosed in Note 14 to the financial statements.
+Fees paid to the Responsible Entity and its associates out of Fund property during the year are disclosed in note 14 to the financial statements.